 This segment largely follows the second half of our Cornish Loop route, so check that out for more detail!
 We love the North Cornish Coast for its unspoiled beaches and quaint villages.

 The entire route only takes two hours non-stop – but you should take it slow.
 You have plenty of time to really take in the outstanding scenery.
 St Ives is the art capital of Cornwall, while Newquay has a great beach and surfing spot.
+You’ll find some of Cornwall’s best hostels in these areas, which are ideal if you want to extend your stay here.

 Chow down on some cheddar at Davidstow before unwinding in breezy Bude.
 The town is also known for its stunning beaches – so make sure to arrive before sunset!